kukuu/webpack/README.md

-# webpack - How the Dependency Graph works
+# Webpack - How the Dependency Graph works

 Webpack is a Module bundler.
 It bundles a bunch of modules with require statements